LGK-Productions/GodotRuntimeInspector/README.md

 - **NoBackground:** Hides the background for the group

 ## Value Changes
 When a value in the inspector is changed by the user, the value is **not** updated in the underlying instance.
 Instead a ValueChanged event is emmitted containing a path to the changed member.
 Upon calling ```TryRetrieveMember()``` values are written back into the instance, as otherwise a deep copy would be required.

-Values in the inspector get updated every second.
+Values in the Inspector are polled every second from the displayed instance by default.
+Alternatively, a class can implement the ```ITickProvider``` interface to determine when the ui should be updated.